1. Purpose and Scope

 4. Implementation

-4.1 We will use risk matrices to identify and support vulnerability.
+4.1.
+We will use risk matrices to identify and support vulnerability.
 One matrix is used before the resident is signed up to a tenancy, whilst another is used to identify vulnerabilities during tenancy.
 The matrices use different criteria to determine vulnerability, with various support options available depending on how ‘at risk’ we consider the resident to be.

-4.2 A suite of pre-tenancy training resources are available and will be offered to those at risk of tenancy failure.
-The resources offered will vary depending on the reason for the risk.
+4.2.
 Affordability assessments are also carried out on Affordable Rent properties to ensure that the prospective tenants are able to fully meet their rent obligation, or supported to claim welfare benefits where appropriate.
 Where welfare assistance isn’t sufficient, a referral will be made to the local authority or other external sources for debt management advice.

-4.3 Frontline employees across the organisation are trained and supported in recognising potential sustainability risks and all are encouraged to report these risks so that we can seek to address the need.
+4.3.
+Frontline employees across the organisation are trained and supported in recognising potential sustainability risks and all are encouraged to report these risks so that we can seek to address the need.
 For example:

-Welfare Advisors support residents to maximise their incomes by providing assistance with benefits claims, debt advice and household budgeting.
+- Welfare Advisors support residents to maximise their incomes by providing assistance with benefits claims, debt advice and household budgeting.

-Rent Advisors approach rent arrears from a position of support and understanding helping tenants to budget and maximise their income and will only seek to evict tenants as a last resort.
+- Rent Advisors approach rent arrears from a position of support and understanding helping tenants to budget and maximise their income and will only seek to evict tenants as a last resort.

-4.6 The Neighbourhood Managers will enable us to seek intervention in urgent cases to provide support in circumstances which are not anticipated above, and to co-ordinate and manage the referral arrangements.
+4.6.
+Our Specialist Frontline Housing Team will enable us to seek intervention in urgent cases to provide support in circumstances which are not anticipated above, and to co-ordinate and manage the referral arrangements.
 This ensures that the variety of ways that we deliver support to sustain tenancies is effective.

-4.7 Where it is established that a property is deemed to be unsuitable due to medical needs we will actively consider the installation of aids and adaptations to the property in line with our Aids and Adaptations procedures.
+4.7.
+Where it is established that a property is deemed to be unsuitable due to medical needs we will actively consider the installation of aids and adaptations to the property in line with our Aids and Adaptations procedures.

 5. Performance Measures